 - Proposals should discuss the value of the proposed research to NASA's research priorities. - Proposals should describe the use of NASA content, people, or facilities in the execution of the research activities.
-They should describe current and/or previous interactions, partnerships, and meetings with NASA researchers, engineers, and scientists in the area of the proposed research, and discuss how future partnerships between the institution's researchers and personnel at the Mission Directorates, the OCT, and/or Centers will be fostered.
+They should describe current and/or previous interactions, partnerships, and meetings with NASA researchers, engineers, and scientists in the area of the proposed research, and discuss how future partnerships between the institution's researchers and personnel at the Mission Directorates and/or Centers will be fostered.
 The name(s) and title(s) of NASA researchers with whom the proposers will partner should be included. - The utilization of NASA venues to publish accomplishments should be also considered.
 Proposals should describe the use of NASA content, people, or facilities in the execution of the research activities.
-They should describe current and/or previous interactions, partnerships, and meetings with NASA researchers, engineers, and scientists in the area of the proposed research, and discuss how future partnerships between the institution's researchers and personnel at the Mission Directorates, the OCT, and/or Centers will be fostered.
 The name(s) and title(s) of NASA researchers with whom the proposers will partner should be included.
 The utilization of NASA venues to publish accomplishments should be also considered.